trending_upHighest Slope Rating

 The 25 most challenging golf courses in New Jersey, ranked by maximum slope rating.

-The hardest golf course in New Jersey on Stymie is Pine Valley Golf Club in Pine Valley, designed by George Crump (opened in 1913).
-It carries a maximum slope rating of 155, stretching 7,057 yards from the back tees, placing it well above the USGA's neutral 113 and into the territory where bogey golfers should expect to lose 8-12 strokes versus their handicap.
+The hardest golf course in New Jersey on Stymie is Trump National Golf Club Philadelphia in Pine Hill, designed by Tom Fazio (opened in 2001).
+It carries a maximum slope rating of 155, stretching 7,197 yards from the back tees, placing it well above the USGA's neutral 113 and into the territory where bogey golfers should expect to lose 8-12 strokes versus their handicap.
 These 25 courses below are ranked by maximum slope rating, the single best proxy for "how punishing this course is" for the average golfer.

 Across the full Stymie directory, the average maximum slope in New Jersey is 135 — above the typical US state benchmark around 125.
 85 courses in New Jersey carry a slope of 140 or higher; a slope of 140+ is considered very difficult and demands accurate driving, distance control on iron shots, and patience around the greens.